bguesman/react-portfolio/app/src/modals/markdown/work/mw.md

 <figcaption align = "center">Using the old system, a close up occluder that takes up most of the listener's field of view would fail to occlude a sound on the other side.</figcaption>
 </figure>

 Another flaw with the old system was that it lacked vertical occlusion information.
-For much of COD's history, this hasn't been crucial.
-In old school COD, you could pretty much guess the player would spend most of their time walking down tight corridors.
+For much of COD's history, this hasn't been a big deal.
+In old school COD, the spends most of their time walking down tight corridors.

-The development of Warzone changed this assumption.
+The development of Warzone changed this.
 Maps were about to get much larger, and incorporate varied building structures with more "verticality".
 In this environment, not handling vertical occlusion breaks immersion and gives players the false impression that sounds are much closer or farther away than they really are.

 |                                |                                      |
 | :----------------------------: | :----------------------------------: |